 This chapter describes some simple examples using existing packages as examples.
-For downloading and building them, some packages must be installed on the system used as a development system. subversion is used to checkout the source files belonging to the packages. build-essential must be installed for building the package. devscripts provides some useful tools for maintaining packages.
+For downloading and building them, some packages must be installed on the system used as a development system. git is used to checkout the source files belonging to the packages. build-essential must be installed for building the package. devscripts provides some useful tools for maintaining packages.

-This can be achieved by running the following command as user root:
+This can be achieved by running the following command:

-apt-get install subversion build-essential devscripts
+sudo apt-get install git build-essential devscripts